tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

   policies is operationally feasible.
 Organizations can coordinate certificate issuance and validation policies centrally, enabling earlier transition to PQC-only or hybrid models without affecting interoperability.
+- mixed environments

+In environments where a relying party visits authenticated parties that have a mix of quantum-safe and classic authentication, and administrators or users need to protect against downgrade attacks ({{downgrade}}), relying parties will need the configurations that are per-domain or per-FQDN.
+Such mixed environments will likely be the long tail.
 # Composite certificates

 A composite certificate contains a composite public key and a composite